Trailokyanath Chakravarty: After independence

 After the partition of India in 1947, Chakravarty joined politics in East Pakistan.
 He founded the Pakistan Socialist Party.
-He was elected member of the Provincial Assembly in 1954 as a nominee of the United Front.
+He was elected as a member of the Provincial Assembly in 1954 as a nominee of the United Front.
 After promulgation of martial law in the country in 1958, an embargo was imposed on his political and social activities.
 He passed the final years of his life in self-exile at his village home.
 He wrote two memoirs on contemporary politics entitled Jele Trish Bachhar, Pak-Bharater Swadhinata Sangram.
 His other contribution is Geetai Swaraj.

 Death

-Chakravarty had been suffering from a dilated heart and traveled to Calcutta for treatment in 1970.
+Chakravarty had been suffering from a dilated heart and travelled to Calcutta for treatment in 1970.
 From there, he was carried to Delhi and was accorded a national reception.
 He died at 3:30 a.m.
 (IST) on 9 August that year at the residence of his former associate Surendra Mohan Ghose.
 His remains were cremated the following day in Calcutta at the Keoratola crematorium.
 The last rites were performed by his nephew.

-A two-minute silence was observed in Lok Sabha, the lower House of the Indian Parliament, following Chakravarty's death as a mark of respect.
+A two-minute silence was observed in the Lok Sabha, the lower House of the Indian Parliament, following Chakravarty's death as a mark of respect.
 India's Prime Minister Indira Gandhi remarked: "His daring and courage inspired young men of older generation.
 Long years of suffering didn't weaken his belief in democracy or his complete commitment to socialism and secularism."

+Commemoration

+The Brabourne Road at BBD Bagh, Kolkata is renamed after him as Biplabi Trailokya Maharaj Sarani.